nevali/Stardust/README.md

 doesn't contain any colour values, nor adjustments, nor generation parameters, just imports and information about the various outputs that should be produced.
-Indeed, splitting the palette up into multiple source files in this way is what makes it feasible to device Stardust as a subset in the first place.
+Indeed, splitting the palette up into multiple source files in this way is what makes it feasible to derive Stardust as a subset in the first place.
 Imports happen before adjustments are applied to the Colourset doing the importing, which means it can perform _additional_ adjustments on top of those already applied.